 Modern corporations are peculiar entities.
 They are composed of people yet function more like machines--emotionless, impersonal, automatic, mechanistic.
 How strange!
 Why is that?
 We believe it is a product of the way most corporations attempt to achieve their goals and vision.
 Most business leaders, whether they are conscious of it or not, believe people must be managed, not led.
 As a consequence, they believe the only way an organization can achieve its goals and vision is to command and control its employees like soldiers, or program them like machines.
 This system does indeed work in many cases, but it's not without its drawbacks.
 The major drawback is that it transforms people from lively, spirited human beings into lifeless, soulless machines.
-Now, the battle plan, or mechanism, of this command and control management method is detailed below.
+The battle plan, or mechanism, of this command and control management method is detailed below.